decretist/Dissertation/Chapter3/decretists.markdown

 ### Gratian's teaching career

 Evidence concerning Gratian's career as a teacher of canon law is contradictory.
-On the one hand, the early manuscript tradition for the *Decretum* displays enough variation, even among the first-recension manuscripts Aa, Bc, Fd, and P, to suggest that the text developed continuously over the span of, and in parallel with, a relatively long teaching career---perhaps a decade or more.
-On the other hand, Gratian's personal obscurity is so profound---Stephan Kuttner compared Gratian to the anonymous builders of Gothic cathedrals[1]---as to suggest a short, or even no, teaching career.[2]
+Gratian's personal obscurity is so profound---Stephan Kuttner compared Gratian to the anonymous builders of Gothic cathedrals[1]---as to suggest a short, or even no, teaching career.[2]

-Considering the fact that Gratian was universally credited as the author of the foundational textbook for the study of canon law in the classical period, one of the truly stellar intellectual achievements of the renaissance of the twelfth century, his complete absence from the kinds of academic genealogies and origin stories that Odofredus (†1265) handed down to his own Roman law students is striking indeed.[3]

 We might be better able to assess Gratian's teaching career and how it influenced the compilation and transmission of the *Decretum* were we in